livekit/components-js/docs/docs/generated-docs/react/component/focustoggle.md

 # FocusToggle

-The FocusToggle puts the ParticipantTile in focus or removes it from focus.
+The `FocusToggle` puts the `ParticipantTile` in focus or removes it from focus.

 ## Import

 ```typescript
 import { FocusToggle } from '@livekit/components-react';
 ```

+## Remarks

+This component needs to live inside `LayoutContext` to work properly.

 ## Usage